About Jersey Mike’s

 In addition, the team followed best practices and designed the architecture across multiple Availability Zones to ensure uptime in case of underlying infrastructure issues.

-Throughout the duration of the project, the Jersey Mike’s and WWT teams met daily to discuss progress, challenges and successes.
-In addition to the daily infrastructure meetings, more in-depth training sessions were conducted such as a walkthrough on the use of creating VPC infrastructure with CloudFormation.
+Throughout the duration of the project, Jersey Mike’s and WWT met daily to discuss progress, challenges and successes.
+In addition to daily infrastructure meetings, more in-depth training sessions were conducted to make sure Jersey Mike's felt comfortable taking control of the environment post-deployment.
+For example, training included a walkthrough on creating VPC infrastructure with CloudFormation.